 First Year Seminar (FYS): A course requirement as part of the Drake Curriculum (DC).
 Students entering directly from high school or those transferring with fewer than 30 hours are required to take a FYS.
 FYS courses are topical in nature and give students an introduction to reading and writing at Drake.

 Independent Study: A course you design with the help of a faculty member to explore a topic not covered in a regular course at Drake.
-To register and earn credit for an independent study, you must complete a form in the Arts and Sciences Dean’s Office, Rm 268A in the Harmon Fine Arts Center.
+To register and earn credit for an independent study, you must complete the Independent Study Form and return it to the Arts and Sciences Dean’s Office, Rm 268A in the Harmon Fine Arts Center.

 Internship: An experience in which a student completes work with an organization and has a professor oversee that work.
-To register and earn credit for an internship, you must complete a form in the Arts and Sciences Dean’s Office, Rm 268A in the Harmon Fine Arts Center.
+To register and earn credit for an internship, you must complete the Internship Registration Form and return it to the Arts and Sciences Dean’s Office, Rm 268A in the Harmon Fine Arts Center.